Drixitel/Learning-C-Basics/AboutC.md

 >() after `main` takes arguments, here `main()` takes no arg.

+> by convention `main()` returns an integer and returning `0` it means it excecuted successfully.
+If it is not there when you run your code it is then implied working correctly.

+> `return 0` is convention and NEVER SEEN bc FUCK ME that's why.

 ## `#Include<stdio.h>`
 > Tells computer to include info about standard input/output lib